 For Thurston County, this means that recent residential development is an indicator of a pattern or direction of growth that may be encroaching on the forest land.

 The above criteria were applied throughout unincorporated county areas to designate forest lands of long-term commercial significance.
 Designated long-term commercially significant forest Lands (as of August 23, 1993) are shown on Map N-1.
 Currently designated forest lands of long-term commercial significance are identified as “Long-Term Forestry” on the Future Land Use Map, Map L-1.
 Future lands meeting these criteria may also be designated.

+Much of the forest land within Thurston County is considered forest lands of long-term commercial significance.
+Long-Term Forestry (see Table 3-3) is the single largest land use designation in the county and makes up approximately 36 percent of county lands.
+Commercial and rural forestry also occurs in the Rural Residential Resource 1/5 designation within the county.
+Nearly 50,000 acres of forest and timber land enrolled in the Open Space Tax Program are not designated as Long-Term Forestry.